• Skip to content

 • Disability

-Packing a healthy lunch box for child care, preschool or school
+Healthy lunch boxes for child care, preschool or school

 When you’re food shopping, buy enough healthy food to make your child’s lunches for the week.
 This makes it easier to come up with healthy lunch ideas each day.

-Let your child choose their own healthy lunch box food.
+Let your child choose food for their lunch.
 Your child is more likely to eat food they’ve chosen themselves.
 Packing the night before gives your child time to choose carefully.

-Include foods from each of the 5 food groups in your child’s lunch box.
+A healthy lunch includes foods from each of the 5 food groups.
 This gives your child the energy and nutrients they need to grow, learn, play and stay healthy.

 Colourful, environmentally friendly and healthy lunch box ideas